Upper Elementary Homeschool Curriculum: Top Picks

-Third through fifth grades are probably my favorite years to teach.
+Third through fifth grades are some of my favorite years to teach.
 During this period, children are usually pretty good readers – making it more fun to dive deeper into other subjects.
 And, they still have a zestful spirit about learning which means we get to have A LOT of fun!

 The hardest part for me during these years is reigning in our learning times.
 There are literally hundreds of wonderful studies we could do, places we could go, and great curriculum choices to use.
 Over the years, I’ve fit about as much homeschool excitement as you can into these upper elementary years…and we have wonderful memories to prove it.